Want a greener Halloween this year? Here’s how to create a safe & healthy Halloween celebration with tips from savvy green bloggers.

 I’ve never done this, but I’ve seen some pretty cute jack o’ lantern decorations with recycled jars… Made me wish my kids were still little (they are 18 & 20).”

-Dawn at Small Footprint Family skips trick-or-treating altogether, and enjoys a fun-filled party with like-minded friends:
+Dawn at Small Footprint Family has a healthy Halloween by skipping trick-or-treating altogether, and enjoyng a fun-filled party with like-minded friends:

 “We do not “Trick or Treat” and do not eat candy, unless it’s of the homemade sort.
 My daughter has many food allergies and can’t have it anyway.